 1. Overview

-In this article we’re going to go over the basics of XPath with the support in the standard Java JDK.
+In this tutorial, we’ll go over the basics of XPath with the support of the standard Java JDK.

-We are going to use a simple XML document, process it and see how to go over the document to extract the information we need from it.
+We’ll take a simple XML document, process it, and learn how to extract the necessary information from it.

 2. A Simple XPath Parser